In September 2022, Google completed rolling out Performance Max, a new type of Ad campaign that replaced most Smart Shopping and Local campaigns.

 5. Name your campaign

-Give your Campaign a name that will help you identify your goals.
-Then select Continue.
+Give your Campaign a name then select Continue.

 6. Budget and bidding